ramblingsofadev/docs/http-requests.md

 <h2 id="getting-post-data">Getting POST Data</h2>

 In vanilla PHP, you can read URL-encoded form data via the `$_POST` superglobal.
-Aphiria gives you a helper to parse the body of form requests into a [dictionary](collections.md#hash-tables).
+Aphiria gives you a helper to parse the body of form requests into a [hash table](collections.md#hash-tables).

 ```php
 use Aphiria\Net\Http\Formatting\RequestParser;